KiaraMendoza/kiarapop/README.md

 **Warning! this script delete database contents before the load.**

-Use in production only in the first deployment.
+When used in production, use only in the first deployment.

 ## Usage